miyako/4d-unsloth-gemma-4/level-2.md

 The models knows some nerdy details about 4D but its code is still a hallucination.

+- The doc has trained the model to include relative URLs.
+- The blog has trained the model to include exposition about feature evolution.
+- The kb does not seem to have made much of a difference.

 > **Prompt**: How do I make HTTP requests in 4D?

 ---